bforte/Functoid/README.md

 exactly *N* times.

-All built-ins that work with numbers in `lambdoid` work like this and this is the reason that there are no negative numbers by default.
-Although you can simply define them how you want and work with your own definition.
+All built-ins that work with numbers in `lambdoid` work like this and this is the reason that programs often are quite slow, it also implies that there are no negative numbers by default.
+Although you can simply define them how you want and work with your own definitions.

 ## The first program